 The ISAPI Plug-In is responsible for redirecting Internet requests to the Web Engine.
 You must have Sage 100 and the Web Engine installed before setting up the ISAPI Plug-In.
-For a complete list of system requirements, refer to the Supported Platform Matrix.
-To access the matrix, see article ID 47649 in the Sage Knowledgebase at support.na.sage.com.
+For a complete list of system requirements, refer to the Sage Knowledgebase article: Supported Platform Matrices for Sage 100 (solution ID 223924950047649).